kubernetes-sigs/cluster-proportional-autoscaler/README.md

       --version[=false]: Print the version and exit.
       --vmodule=: comma-separated list of pattern=N settings for file-filtered logging --nodelabels=: NodeLabels for filtering search of nodes and its cpus by LabelSelectors.
 Input format is a comma separated list of keyN=valueN LabelSelectors.
 Usage example: --nodelabels=label1=value1,label2=value2.
+      --max-sync-failures=[0]: Number of consecutive polling failures before exiting.
+Default value of 0 will allow for unlimited retries.
 ```

 ## Examples